Javran/exercism-wizard/README.md

 Planned features by priority:

-- `ew submit`: submit default stuff, or alternatively an explicit list can be given.
+- `ew submit`: submit default stuff
 - `ew peekrepo`: open a URL to language repo - for taking a look at problems locked away
 - `ew peeksol`: open a URL to community solutions
+- `ew submit`: support an explicit list, with ability to disable the default submit set note that this feature is non-trivial as we do want to avoid submitting random files.
+  So if an explicit list is provided, all path must be:

+  + relative to solution project home
+  + exist